 But I also noticed that my “how to start a blog” guide was starting to rank for a few keywords as well.

 Instead of spending months link building to these other articles and trying to outrank giant marketing sites for keywords that didn’t really mean that much to me, I figured I would just use them to help boost my rankings for the article that’s starting to do well.

 And it made perfect sense to do so.

 How to start a blog > How to create content for a new blog > How to drive traffic to a new blog > How to make money with a new blog

 They were all relevant to each other, and worked one after another in perfect order.
 It was the perfect situation to create an ultimate guide style article.

-So I combined them all into my “how to start a blog” guide and created an ultimate guide to starting a blog and making your first $1000.
+So I combined them all into my “how to make money blogging” guide and created an How To Make Money Blogging.

 That is when it makes sense to combine articles together in this situation: When you can find articles that work together under the same overlying topic, and you can use them to create a step-by-step ultimate guide.